By Deborah Jeanne Sergeant

 If you or your child has just been fitted with braces, it may seem like your orthodontist has all the bases covered as you visit every eight weeks or so.

 Although orthodontist are general dentists with additional training in orthodontia, you still need to see your general dentist for routine cleanings just as before braces.
+In case you need more information, read more about available orthodontic solutions

 Although orthodontists take the time to give the teeth a good cleaning before applying braces, the general dentist maintains the oral hygiene through visits every six months, or more often as prescribed.
 Most orthodontists don’t go general or do routine cleaning as a general dentist does.